Inside Eastern Europe's C2 Sprawl: 3,900+ Servers and 302 Providers Mapped (Updated)

 Conclusion

-The findings highlight Eastern Europe as a persistent hub for cybercriminal and advanced threat infrastructure, with a small number of high-tolerance hosting providers disproportionately supporting malicious operations while major regional telecommunications networks frequently serve as unwitting hosts for compromised systems.
+The findings highlight Eastern Europe as a persistent hub for cybercriminal and advanced threat infrastructure, with a small number of high-tolerance hosting providers disproportionately supporting potentially malicious operations while major regional telecommunications networks frequently serve as unwitting hosts for compromised systems.

 For defenders, focusing on high-risk ASNs, hosting providers, and recurring infrastructure patterns offers a more resilient detection strategy than relying solely on rapidly changing IP-based indicators.

-If you want to explore this host-centric view of malicious infrastructure firsthand, you can see how Host Radar works in practice by booking a demo today.
+If you want to explore this host-centric view of potentially malicious infrastructure firsthand, you can see how Host Radar works in practice by booking a demo today.